Therapy Dog Commercial Services

 - Course website,

-- Social media sites include LinkedIn, Facebook Twitter, Instagram, G+,
+- Social media sites include LinkedIn, Facebook, Twitter, Instagram,

 - Eye-catching and unique teaser graphics for your printed catalog to draw readers into your school’s course catalog and marketing communication.

-Pet Therapy Advisers carries a multi-million dollar general liability insurance policy and Richard Katz and his registered Pet Therapy dog, Rudy, carries a $2 million insurance policy.
+K9 Ambassadors carries a million-dollar general liability insurance policy, and Richard Katz and his registered Pet Therapy dog, Rudy, maintain a $2 million insurance policy.

 Request a Teaching Proposal